Here’s the deal…

 Sure, you can just wing it when you get on location but when you do that, you’re missing the opportunity to do something great.
 You can luck into a great shot, or learn powerful shot design.
 Why take a chance?
 Take a few minutes to look beyond your location, beyond the action of the characters and ask yourself one question.
 Who’s the person in your shot you want the audience to feel for?
 And what do you want your audience to feel?
 Then think about power* as you storyboard and design your shots.

-If you don’t know what you want people to feel when they watch your story, then figure that out first.
-Once you know that, then you can start to think deeper about your shot, your scene, your story.
+If you don’t know what you want people to feel when they watch your story, then stop everything …figure that out first.
+Once you know that, then start to think deeper about your shot, your scene, your story.

 Wait, what?
 Stage line, you’re kidding right?

 Sounds old school.
-But the stories called Videos now used to be called Movies (or moving pictures) and they’ve been moving emotions for more than 100 years now.
-Learn the basics.
+But the media we now call ‘Videos’ used to be called ‘Movies’ (or moving pictures).
+They’ve been moving characters and emotions for more than 100 years.
+Best to learn the basics.
 And practice them.
 Because they still work!